Davide Nicola: Club career

 Nicola was born in Luserna San Giovanni.

-During his time in Genoa C.F.C. he was noted for kissing a policewoman on the sideline after a goal.
+During his time with Genoa, he was noted for kissing a policewoman on the sideline after a goal.
 He also helped the club to lift the 1996 Anglo-Italian Cup.

-In the Serie B 2005–06 playoffs he scored a goal that gave his Torino F.C. a promotion to Serie A. In the 2006–07 season of Serie B his good play for Spezia Calcio in the last few games contributed to Spezia avoiding relegation.
+In the Serie B 2005–06 playoffs, he scored a goal that gained Torino promotion to Serie A. In the 2006–07 Serie B season, his good performances for Spezia in the last few games contributed to Spezia avoiding relegation.

-He only played in the Serie A for one season in the 2004–05 season (15 games for A.C.
-Siena).
+He only played in the Serie A for one season in the 2004–05 season (15 games for Siena).